ffalzon/ffalzon.github.io/_pages/about.md

 **Email:** francesca(underscore)falzon(at)brown(dot)edu

 In the summer I will be starting my postdoc in the [Applied Cryptography](https://appliedcrypto.ethz.ch/) group at ETH Zurich under the guidance of [Prof. Kenneth Paterson](https://inf.ethz.ch/people/person-detail.paterson.html).
+I am currently working on projects relating to encrypted databases, searchable encryption, and database security, and my latest works have focused on graph encryption schemes.

-I recently obtained my Ph.D. student from the [University of Chicago](https://computerscience.uchicago.edu/).
-While there, I worked on projects relating to encrypted databases, searchable encryption, and database security, and my latest works have focused on leakage abuse attacks from the leakage of range queries over multi-attribute data.
+I recently obtained my Ph.D. from the [University of Chicago](https://computerscience.uchicago.edu/).
 I was fortunate to be advised by [Prof. Roberto Tamassia](https://www.tamassia.net/) at Brown University and by [Prof. Ben Zhao](https://people.cs.uchicago.edu/~ravenben/) at UChicago.

 I am also interested in the interplay between privacy technology and the European Union's [GDPR](https://gdpr-info.eu/).
 I was previously a part of the [Bridging Privacy Definitions working group](https://privacytools.seas.harvard.edu/bridging-privacy-definitions), where we co-developed computer science and legal definitions to close the gap between the two fields.